mun3im/manglish-kws/README.md

 # manglish-kws
-Python code and dataset for Malaysian-accent Keyword Spotting
+##Python code and dataset for Malaysian-accent Keyword Spotting

-Word started by Jeoung.

 Publication from this research:
 Jong Ee Jeoung, Kok Yeow You and Muhammad Mun'im Zabidi, *Keyword Spotting on Embedded System with Deep Learning*